symfony/symfony-docs/reference/constraints/LessThan.rst

 LessThan
 ========

-.. versionadded:: 2.3
-    The ``LessThan`` constraint was introduced in Symfony 2.3.

 Validates that a value is less than another value, defined in the options.
 To force that a value is less than or equal to another value, see :doc:`/reference/constraints/LessThanOrEqual`.
 To force a value is greater